 Occasional starting problems

-There are those moments that you turn on the ignition, and the engine comes to life immediately, and other times you need to turn on the ignition several times before the engine starts.
+There are times when you turn on the ignition, and the engine comes to life immediately, and other times you need to turn on the ignition several times before the engine starts.
 The problem could be that the starter relay has accumulated dirt and other debris or it has outlived its purpose.

 A mechanic can solve the dirt and poor connection problems, but it could be time to purchase a new starter relay.